electron-userland/electron-build-service/readme.md

 Free public Electron Build Service is provided and used by [electron-builder](https://github.com/electron-userland/electron-builder) since 19.48.0.

 This readme contains information not about electron-build-server, but about free public electron build service.
-Self-hosted usage documentation can be added by request.
+You can setup [self-hosted](./self-hosted.md) instance if needed.

 ## Why